 - Incorrect tire pressure

 - The vehicle has been sitting for too long

 - Worn out belt that drives the power steering pump

 - Low or contaminated power steering fluid

 1. Incorrect tire pressure

 Incorrect tire pressure can cause heavy or stiff steering.
-This might seem like an obvious one, trust me, tire pressure is the most commonly overlooked issue.
+This might seem like an obvious one, but trust me, tire pressure is the most commonly overlooked issue.
 So, starting out with issue number one is incorrect tire pressure.
 Low tire pressure causes excessive resistance due to higher friction not allowing the steering to move freely.
-Typically, recommended tire pressure is between30 to 35 PSI.
+Typically, recommended tire pressure is between 30 to 35 PSI.
 A good generic value is 32 PSI.
 However, this can vary between vehicles and tire types.
 The tire pressure specific to your vehicle can be found in your owner’s manual, or on the information tag on your door jamb.

 2. Vehicle has been sitting for too long

 A vehicle that has been sitting for too long can definitely have issues with the steering.
 If your vehicle has been sitting for an extended period of time, your steering components can become somewhat seized.
 That can be either from rust or, the lubrication has dried out.
 This can include anything from the steering column assembly, all the way down to your ball joints or tie rods.